aaronbieber/singleservingphoto/_posts/2010-02-25-lightroom-organization-101.markdown

 - organization
 comments: []
 ---
-In "my workshops":http://artphotoworkshops.com I teach people how to organize their photos, both the physical files on disk as well as their Photoshop Lightroom catalogs.
+In [my workshops](http://artphotoworkshops).com I teach people how to organize their photos, both the physical files on disk as well as their Photoshop Lightroom catalogs.
 Although I've been teaching these classes for years, I realized that I've never once written about it.